 - Candidates for each Officer position will be elected by members of the ABC not running for that office.

 - Voting for an office will commence after all candidates for that office have spoken, starting with that of President.
-Candidates who fail to win a particular Officer position may chose to run for the next Officer position.
+Candidates who fail to win a particular Officer position may choose to run for the next Officer position.
 Elections will proceed in the order of President, Vice-President, Treasurer, and Secretary

-- Election of ABC Representatives-at-Large
+- Election of ABC Representatives

 - Each category of groups will vote only for candidates running for to be a Representative for their specific category.